ftessier/needs-report/needs-report/metrology-needs/medical-applications/A.19.0-standards-radiobiology.md

 Establish dosimetry standards for use in x-ray and radionuclide-based radiation biology programs.

+## Actions

+- [ ] With cooperation between NIST, AAPM, AACR, and the NIH, standard measurement techniques need to be established through the use of standard operating procedures (SOPs) and dosimetry equipment validation.
+The measurement techniques must include NIST-traceability and appropriate primary standard development / utilization.

+## Requirements

+- [ ] Undetermined dollar amount - Partnerships between NIST, AAPM, AACR,
+and the medical community are essential in this area.

 ## Background

 With the increasing accuracy in radiation therapy and radiation biology